FredericJacobs/Cryptography-Stanford-Notes/crypto-notes.md

 After authenticated encryption got formalised.
 People started thinking about newer constructions that would provide AE without combining an encryption mode and a MAC algorithm.

 OCB is an example of that.
 OCB is parallelizable.
 Sadly, OCB is not used because of patents :(

+### TLS & WEP

+See course & slides

+### Avoiding implementation mistakes

+Encrypt-then-MAC would completely avoid issues of MAC verifications in TLS because the MAC is checked first and ciphertext discarded if invalid.
+MAC-then CBC provides AE but padding oracle destroys it.